MarcWeber/editor-cells/README.md

-  " TraitTestCompletionThisBuffer => complete words of current buffer " TraitTestCompletionAllBuffers => complete words in all opened buffers " TraitCompletionLastInsertedTexts': {} => complete words from last texts you typed in this session " TraitCompletionLocalVars': {},        =>  When using var foo = 7; ist very likely that you'll be using foo, so rate those hits higher
+  " TraitTestCompletionThisBuffer => complete words of current buffer " TraitTestCompletionAllBuffers => complete words in all opened buffers " TraitCompletionLastInsertedTexts': {} => complete words from last texts you typed in this session " TraitCompletionContext': {},        =>  When using var foo = 7; ist very likely that you'll be using foo, so rate those hits higher

   " For each completion create a cell having the trait for [id, v] in items(viml_cells_to_be_created)